List of Pittsburgh Steelers seasons

-As of the 2021 season, the Steelers franchise are third all-time in playoff appearances, with 33, which is the most among active AFC franchises, as well as the most since the official start of the NFL-AFL merger in 1970.
-The Cowboys (34) and Packers (35) are the only teams to have more playoff appearances.
+As of the 2022 season, the Steelers franchise is tied for third with the Giants all-time in playoff appearances, with 33.
+The Steelers have the most playoff appearances among active AFC franchises, as well as the most since the official start of the NFL-AFL merger in 1970.
+The Cowboys (35) and Packers (35) are the only teams to have more playoff appearances.
 Coincidentally, these are also the only two teams to beat Pittsburgh in the Super Bowl.